-Study of basic computer technology; basic keyboarding; problem solving using microcomputers; practice in the operations and functions of a computer and writing simple programs; examination of social issues; discussion of the present and future role of the computer in the home, in business, and in industry.
+Study of basic computer technology; basic keyboarding: problem solving using microcomputers; practice in the operations and functions of a computer and writing simple programs: examination of social issues; discussion of the creative use of the computer in the home, in business, and in industry.

-101 Survey of Data Processing UC
+101 Survey of Data Processing UC\

 Introduction to the methods, techniques and systems for manually, mechanically and electronically processing business data.
-History and development of data processing, punch card processing and programming computers for integrated and automatic processing of business data.